provenancetech/pti-docs/guide/v0/usage.md

 ## Webhooks

-Most operations on the PTI API will result in asynchronous responses which will be sent to the webhook url you provided during the [onboarding](onboarding.md).
+Most operations on the PTI API will result in asynchronous responses which will be sent to the webhook URL you provided during the [onboarding](onboarding.md).
-The data that is posted is encrypted using your public key, and signed using PTI's private key.
+The content posted on your webhook is encrypted using your public key, and signed using PTI's private key.
-You can then decrypt the message using your private key, and verify that the message originated from PTI by validating the signature using PTI's public key.
+You have to decrypt the message using your private key, and verify that the message originated from PTI by validating the signature using PTI's public key.
 This mechanism insures that nobody but you can have access to the content of those messages, even if your webhook was hijacked, and you can always be sure that the message originated from PTI by validating the signature of the message.
 Example code that shows you how to handle webhook requests can be found [here](https://github.com/provenancetech/pti-docs/blob/master/examples/webhook-server/python/webhook_server.py).

 Most webhook requests will originate form an API call you made, but it may not always be the case.
 For example, we may have gathered some new information about one of your users that allowed us to increase the level of KYC for that user.
 When this happens, we send you that information by posting a [KYC result](#kyc-result) on your webhook.